Camino Guidebooks and Apps

 Should You Take a Guidebook or Use an App on the Camino?

 Each media type has its strengths and weaknesses and you can take both, so it’s not a binary choice.
-Both guidebooks and eBooks include some way of tracking stages with mileage and elevation.
+They all include some way of tracking stages with mileage and elevation.
 They have lodging listings and indicate towns with services (such as pharmacies and grocery stores).
 They also offer official route alternatives.

 But here are some pros and cons for each media type.

-- Pros: The guidebooks (both physical and eBooks) do a good job of providing historical and cultural context with advice on worthwhile side trips to museums, churches and ancient sites.
+- Pros: The guidebooks (both physical and ebooks) do a good job of providing historical and cultural context with advice on worthwhile side trips to museums, churches and ancient sites.
 Physical books are much easier to read in full daylight than a phone screen and are easily skimmable.
+But ebooks contain no weight.

 Camino Apps